| |

 closely enough to obtain a functional grasp of those offerings, and hence, an

+understanding of how to apply them to our lives today.
 In order to facilitate our understanding of the temple offerings, and

 Messiah's role in them, one should study and assimilate the teachings in the